gustav-mb/PRDAT-assignments/Assignment 7/README.md

 Study the generated symbolic bytecode.
 Write up the bytecode in a more structured way with labels only at the beginning of the line (as in this chapter).
 Write the corresponding micro-C code to the right of the stack machine code.
 Note that `ex5.c` has a nested scope (a block ... inside a function body); how is that visible in the generated code?

 > **Answer:** See below
+>
+> The block is visible in the generated code for `ex5.c` in form of a new scope for the block.
+See code comments.

+Compile output:

 ```fsharp
 // ex3